acoupi/acoupi/docs/howtoguide/programs.md

 ```

 This line indicates that `MyCustomProgram` is a specialised type of `AcoupiProgram`, inheriting its core functionality and structure.
-This is essential for _acoupi_ to recognize and execute your custom program.
+This is essential for _acoupi_ to recognise and execute your custom program.

 ### Create a Configuration Schema